demisto/content/Integrations/integration-ArcSightLogger_CHANGELOG.md

 ## [Unreleased]
-- added function to handle chart operation in logger search
+Added a function to handle chart operations in the logger search.